 The gross profit is a quick way of understanding how your business is doing at a basic level.
 It differs from net profit, as net profit takes into account operating costs (salaries, rent, marketing, and so on), whilst gross profit is solely about what you’re selling.

 Gross profit margins show the percentage of revenue above the costs of goods sold.
-The higher the margin, the better, as your company is earning more money per dollar spent on goods.
+The higher the margin, the better your bottom line, as your company is earning more money per dollar spent on goods.
 So how do you calculate profit margin formula?
 It’s easier than it sounds.
 Simply take the gross profit and divide it by revenue.
 We can express this in two ways:

 Gross Profit Margins = Gross Profit / Revenue